 Cooperative Securities Regulator

 IFIC has not engaged actively in the debate on whether Canada requires a single national securities regulator.
-The mutual funds industry is regulated by all 13 of Canada’s securities regulators that work cooperatively through the Canadian Securities Administrators, creating a passport system – a harmonized set of regulations, policies and practices that streamlines the regulatory process.
-As a result, the mutual funds industry already enjoys many of the benefits that a national securities regulator would bring.
+The investment funds industry is regulated by all 13 of Canada’s securities regulators that work cooperatively through the Canadian Securities Administrators, creating a passport system – a harmonized set of regulations, policies and practices that streamlines the regulatory process.
+As a result, the investment funds industry already enjoys many of the benefits that a national securities regulator would bring.

 IFIC’s comments about a national or common securities regulator are focused on: